davecharron/AI-IBMi-guide/src/content/docs/access_db2/ROCKET_AI_HUB.md

 ## Configure Db2 for i Trino Connector

 Before we build a pipeline that reads in data from db2 for i, let's first connect to the Db2 for i database from a Kubeflow Notebook Server using the Trino Python SDK.
 In order to do this, we need to configure the Trino Connector for Db2 for i.
+Here we assume that a Trino instance is already installed in the OpenShift cluster.
+If you haven’t installed it yet, please refer to the instructions in this [link](https://trino.io/docs/current/installation/kubernetes.html#).

 ### Configure Db2 for i Connection

 To connect to Db2 for i, we need to configure a connection to the database.
 We will be using the following Connector: [trino-db2i](https://github.com/wAVeckx/trino-jtopen).
 Here are the steps in detail:

+#### Add the plugins for Trino JTOpen connector

+By default, the Trino instance installed using the official Trino image does not have the plugins for Trino JTOpen connector.
+So you need to download all the plugins from the link above and add them into the default plugin directory `/usr/lib/trino/plugin` for that Trino instance.

 #### Create a Catalog Properties file